veeraalt/portfolio/README.md

 # Portfolio web app

-The app is hosted on GitHub Pages on: https://veeraalt.github.io/portfolio/.
+The app is hosted on Render on: https://veeraalt.onrender.com.

 The app consists of Node.js backend and React frontend that uses TypeScript.